 So many Catholics in Nigeria vehemently objected to the reception of the Holy Communion in hand.
 This objection was made manifest when the Catholic bishop conference of Nigeria encouraged the reception of Holy Communion in hand to help curtail the spread of the Ebola virus that threatened the country at a time.
 The resistance of so many Catholics gladdened my heart and, at the same time, broke it; it was a mixed feeling for me.
 This is not to say that I am neither hot nor cold; I know the truth of the matter.

 My heart was gladdened because their resistance goes a long way to show that they know what they believe in; they know that the Holy Eucharist is not just ordinary bread.
 It is the mysterious presence of Jesus Christ in the Church in the form of bread and wine.
 It is the Passover, and the memorial meal turned into the bread of eternal life.
 The Holy Mass is a sacrifice, and at Mass, Jesus is the priest and the victim of the sacrifice.
 That means that he is the priest offering the gift, and he himself is the gift being offered.
 Therefore the Holy Eucharist is all about Jesus and his real presence in the form of bread and wine.

-At Mass, Nigerians are used to receiving communion on the tongue and not in the hand.
-So, when they were directed to receive communion in the hand, it sounded so disrespectful and degrading to so many.
+At Mass, Nigerians are used to receiving communion on the tongue and not in hand.
+So, when they were directed to receive communion in hand, it sounded disrespectful and degrading to so many.
 But whether it is actually disrespectful or degrading is another question, but my heart was gladdened because at least the people know that the Holy Eucharist is not to be joked with.

 The Holy Communion can therefore be received in both ways depending on the directives of the bishop.
-The real presence of Christ is the work of God himself, a gift to the Church and we are very proud of it.
+The real presence of Christ is the work of God himself, a gift to the Church, and we are very proud of it.